FilOzone/filecoin-services-payments/README.md

 ```

 This will revert if:
-- The client lacks sufficient unlocked funds to cover the requested lockup
+- The payer lacks sufficient unlocked funds to cover the requested lockup
 - The operator exceeds their `lockupAllowance` or `maxLockupPeriod` limits

 2. **Make payments** using `modifyRailPayment` with a non-zero `oneTimePayment`: